trevhub/rocketpool/cheapnode.md

 After a BIOS update I installed Debian 11 (bullseye) and Rocketpool.
 After ETH1/ETH2 Sync completed I restored my wallet.

-For a total of approximately $330.00USD This is the performance you can expect.
+For a total of approximately $330.00USD This is the performance you can expect:

 ![Grafana Dashboard](/../photos/elitedesk800.png)